 In 2016, he moved to the principal horn seat at Grimethorpe Colliery Band before relocating to the North West with the Foden’s Band in 2017, winning 2 North West Regional titles and a further National Championship with the band in 2018.

 As a soloist, he reached the final of the BBC Radio 2 Young Brass Award in both 2010 and 2011, before becoming only the 2nd ever tenor horn player to reach the televised category final of the BBC Young Musician of the Year in 2012.
-He has also appeared as a soloist with brass bands in the UK, Germany, Norway and Switzerland.
+He has also appeared as a soloist with brass bands in the UK, USA, Germany, Norway and Switzerland.
 In 2016 he became a Performance Development Artist with Geneva Instruments, where he continued his tradition from Black Dyke Band of running an annual workshop for Tenor Horn players, attracting over 200 players across the 3 years.
 He has also been active in commissioning and premiering several new works for the instrument from talented young composers such as Daniel Hall, Stan Niewenhuis, Julien Roh and Dave Collins with a mixture of accompaniments ranging from brass band to electronics and tape.